segmentio/segment-docs/src/connections/destinations/catalog/personas-facebook-custom-audiences/index.md

 ### Not seeing an audience in Facebook

-Make sure you have authorized Facebook and selected an account id.
+Make sure you authorized Facebook and selected the correct account id.

 ### Audience size smaller than expected

 Segment sends lists of users with identifiers that Facebook supports to Facebook.
 The matching logic itself occurs within Facebook.
-There is a greater chance that Facebook will be able to match a higher number of user profiles if you are tracking as many identifiers as possible, including email, mobile advertising identifiers (IDFA, Google advertising id), and others.
+Facebook is more likely to be able to match a user profile if you track as many identifiers as possible, including email, mobile advertising identifiers (IDFA, Google advertising id), and others.
 If Facebook is unable to identify users based on the data that you provide, then the match rate will be low.

 For example: many B2B SaaS business have users that sign up for their products with a work email address, like `jane.doe@segment.com`.
 However, most Facebook users sign up for Facebook with a personal email only, like `janedoe@gmail.com`.
 If you only provide the work email address, and no other identifiers, then Facebook can’t match your user to the Jane Doe Facebook profile.
-This is the case for all identifiers: Facebook must have the identifier somewhere in their user profiles, otherwise they won’t be able to match on it.
+This is the case for all identifiers: Facebook must have the identifier somewhere in a user's profile, or else they can't match on it.

 ### Do you support LTV audiences?
 Facebook has a feature called [value-based audiences](https://developers.facebook.com/docs/marketing-api/audiences/guides/value-based-lookalike-audiences/) where you can send an additional field like LTV, to tell Facebook how to optimize their advertising based on a customer’s value.

 Personas does not currently support this feature.
-If this is important to you, let us know at beta@segment.com.
+If this is important to you, let us know at [beta@segment.com](mailto:beta@segment.com).